Sleeps Society

-Sleeps Society (stylised in all caps) is the fifth studio album by British metalcore band While She Sleeps.
+Sleeps Society (stylised in all caps) is the fifth studio album by English metalcore band While She Sleeps.
 It was released on 16 April 2021, through the band's independent label Sleeps Brothers, in collaboration with Search and Destroy, Spinefarm Records, and Universal Music.
 The album was produced by Carl Bown and Sean Long, the band's lead guitarist.

 Background and promotion

 On 15 October 2020, the band released the first single and title track "Sleeps Society" along with an accompanying music video.
 That same day, the band announced the album itself, the album cover and release date.
 They also unveiled their new members subscription service called Sleeps Society via the Patreon platform.
 Through the service, fans will be able to contribute and subscribe with monthly donations to the band, and in turn contributors will have access to exclusive perks such as merchandise, secret shows, early access to tickets, podcasts, play throughs, tips, and more.

 On 7 February 2021, the band released the second single "You Are All You Need", which debuted on Daniel P. Carter's BBC Radio 1's Rock Show.
 At the same time, the band revealed the official track list of the album.
 Guitarist Sean Long commented about the track: "We somehow managed to inject enough personal inspiration from each member for it to completely embody 'the Sleeps sound' with ease."
 On 18 March, one month before the album release, the band released the third single "Nervous" featuring Simon Neil of Biffy Clyro and its corresponding music video.
 On 14 April 2022, the band released the fourth single "Eye to Eye" while also announcing the deluxe edition of the album which is set to be released on 3 June.
 At the same time, the band officially revealed the album cover and the track list.